“We have changed many women’s lives through our work” The dedicated PFPPA staff

 Iman Jado, Programme Director

 I have been involved with the SAAF project since it first started in 2014.
-The impact I have seen from this work, is that we have been able to create and empower an abortion coalition committee, made up of community organisations and now have the capacity to affect the national opinion in general.
-We have also been able to access the ministry of health and religious affairs who are directly involved in the issue of abortion.
+The impact I have seen from this work, is that we have been able to strengthen and empower a national abortion coalition committee, made up of community organisations and now have the capacity to affect the national opinion in general.
+We have also been able to access the ministry of health and religious affairs where we are discussing the issue of abortion and the need for changing the law, to allow safe abortion in cases of rape and incest.

 Community awareness has increased and we have involved media so that there has been community education about abortion-related services and unsafe abortion.
 We are now trying to change the laws about abortion.
-At the beginning, people were sensitive to talk about this right but now people can talk more freely about this issue.
+At the beginning, people were sensitive to talk about this right but now people can talk more freely about this issue especially for certain circumstances.

 We have changed many women’s lives through our work.
 One of the best moments of my work is when you see a woman who has been helped and safely ended her suffering and has gone back home healthy.

-I am interested in this issue, as I have personally experienced similar issues and know what the woman suffers when she is psychologically and physically unable to continue a pregnancy but she is forced to.
+I am interested in this issue, as I know what the woman suffers when she is psychologically and physically unable to continue a pregnancy but she is forced to.

 Muhammad Abuarich, Project Coordinator